-- Conifer trees >8 inches DBH will be pruned (live and dead limbs) up to a minimum height of 8 feet, except next to park infrastructure and road surfaces, including within 30 feet of Highway 35, Kings Mountain Road, and Bear Gulch Road, where the minimum pruning height is 12 feet.
+- Conifer trees >8 inches DBH will be pruned (live and dead limbs) up to a minimum height of 8 feet, except next to camp infrastructure and road surfaces where the minimum pruning height is 12 feet.
 No pruning will be done to a height greater than 50% of total tree height.
-Hardwoods shall not be pruned. - 2.
-Conifer limbs may be pruned with a masticator, but pruned ends shall have a smooth appearance with no frayed material visible especially in areas frequented by the public.
+Only dead limbs shall be pruned off hardwoods. - 2.
+Conifer limbs may be pruned with a masticator but pruned ends shall have a smooth appearance with no frayed material visible especially in proximity to camping areas and access roads.
 Note: This may require follow-up handwork. - 3.
 In areas where damage to secondary lateral hardwood limbs is expected due to mechanical mastication, hardwoods shall be pruned by hand to facilitate access for mastication equipment and minimize damage to hardwoods species.
-It is expected that the amount of hand will be minimal and focused on a few key areas occupied by larger coast live oaks that will need hand pruning treatment to reduce the spread of infection to the remaining hardwood stand.
-San Mateo County Parks will provide instruction on hardwood pruning techniques.
+It is expected that the amount of hand pruning will be minimal.
+The San Mateo Resource Conservation District will provide instruction on hardwood pruning techniques.